Projects

 The School Sisters of St. Francis were having a Spirituality Conference at Alverno College and PBG was hired to do a live 3-camera video production for a DVD release.
 Shooting took place over two days and the three cameras were switched live to save on editing costs.
 The School Sisters of St. Francis' administrative assistant, David Morris, wrote to PBG president Ron Faiola and said, "I looked at the DVDs and they were excellent.
 Congratulations!
 You made several Sisters very happy."

-Runzheimer International hired PBG to create two videos for a new service they are offering to clients.
-The videos were made into Windows Media Videos for use on the web.
+Runzheimer International hired PBG to create two promotional clips for a new service they are offering to clients.
+The clips were made into Windows Media Videos for use on the web.